deckhouse/virtualization/docs/USER_GUIDE.md

 It is not recommended to cancel the restore operation (delete the `VirtualMachineOperation` resource in the `InProgress` phase) from a snapshot, which can result in an inconsistent state of the restored virtual machine.
 {{< /alert >}}

+{{< alert level="info" >}}
+When restoring a VM from a snapshot, the disks associated with it are also restored from the corresponding snapshots, so the disk specification will contain a `dataSource` parameter with a reference to the required disk snapshot.
+{{< /alert >}}

 ## Creating a VM clone